 Epic Slovenian chicken cover drawing by Samo, my friend who draws cool things under Nyradir.

-P.S.: Our current president also has a rather interesting Instagram account here, which tends to make people cringe.
+P.S.: Our former president also has a rather interesting Instagram account here, which tends to make people cringe.